superstreamlabs/memphis.py/README.md

 ### Creating a Memphis function
 Memphis provides a create_function utility for more easily creatin Memphis Functions.

 The user created `event_handler` will be called for every message in the given batch of events.
-The user's `event_handler` will take in a `msg_payload` as bytes and `msg_headers` as a dict, and should return a modified version of the payload and headers in the same data types.
+The user's `event_handler` will take in a `msg_payload` as bytes, `msg_headers` as a dict and `inputs` as a dict, and should return a modified version of the payload and headers in the same data types.

 The user function should raise an exception if the message processing has failed.
 If any exception is raised (deliberately or by a failed operation) the message will be sent to the dead letter station.